keijiinouehotmail/OpenAIGPTAssistedColumnPCF/Docs/SettingUp.md

             ![Property Endpoint URL Azure OpenAI](../Images/ConfigureThePCFControlPropEndpointURLAzureOAI.png)

+        1. **Stream**

+            Enter 'true' when you want to get response by stream.
+Otherwise leave empty.

         1. Now setting for all properties was completed

     1. You can turn "**Display label on the form**" off in "Display" tab